fubark/cyber/docs/build.md

 zig build cli
 ```

-If all goes well, the Cyber CLI executable will be located at `./zig-out/cyber/cyber`.
+If all goes well, the Cyber CLI executable will be located in `./zig-out/cyber`.

 ## Build as a Library.
 When using Cyber as a API library, you'll need to build a library instead.